Visiting St. James When You Are New to Church

 As a brief outline of our worship service, you can expect:

-The Lessons, where we read sections of the Bible (Old Testament, Psalms, and New Testament) out loud
+• The Lessons, where parishioners volunteer if they desire, to read sections of the Bible (Old Testament, Psalms, and New Testament) out loud

-A reading from the Gospel, which tells the story of Jesus’ life, death, and resurrection
+• A reading, by the priest or deacon, from the Gospel, which tells the story of Jesus’ life, death, and resurrection

 You can follow the service in the red Book of Common Prayer or a seasonal worship booklet.
 The hymns usually come from the blue Hymnal 1982 book, though we sometimes use service music from other sources.
 People will stand or kneel at various points in the service.
 Don't worry about doing “the wrong thing.”
 Participate as much or as little as you feel comfortable.
 And know that any of your neighbors in the pews would be happy to assist you in navigating the service!